Vyral/base-template/_posts/2021-08-05-the-benefits-of-buying-vs--renting-a-home.md

 I get a lot of questions from renters who are thinking about buying a home.
 Most commonly, I’m asked about whether it’s better to buy or rent a home in today’s market.
 It’s a hard question to answer, since everyone’s life situations and needs are different.

 **There are some times when renting may make sense.** For example, you may be new to the area or might not be in your home for a long time.
 It’s hard to recommend buying when a person will leave within a year, as their home likely won’t appreciate enough to cover the costs of selling.
-So, if your living situation would be short-term, it may be best to rent.
+So, if your living situation would be short term, it may be best to rent.

 {% include pullquote.html %}